facorread/wrapping_coords2d/README.md

 `WrappingCoords2d` is useful to design cellular automata, agent-based models, and game worlds in 2D and 3D.
 You can use `WrappingCoords2d` as part of an [Entity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) software architecture for high-performing models and flexible games.
 See my [ABM project](https://github.com/facorread/rust-agent-based-models) for an example.

 See more examples in the documentation for the [`wrapping_coords2d`](https://docs.rs/wrapping_coords2d/latest/wrapping_coords2d/) crate.

+# FAQ

+## Why not create iterators to the neighbors of a cell?

+In an ECS design, indices make more sense than iterators: if a game world or a model landscape has several components, such as color, depth, and fertility, it makes sense to keep each component in its own vector.
+The simplest approach is to use indices on them.
+However, I am open to a pull request contributing code for iterators into neighbors.